This post was first published on February 8, 2021, and was updated on July 13, 2023.

 Does insurance cover sewer backup?

-Standard home insurance policies do not include coverage for sewer backup, but you can choose to add it as an optional endorsement; given the rise in flood insurance claims, an insurance broker will always quote sewer backup by default, but most companies still charge extra for it.
+Standard home insurance policies do not include coverage for sewer backup, but you can choose to add it as an optional endorsement; given the rise in flood insurance claims, many insurance brokers will quote sewer backup by default – ask for it if not – but most companies still charge extra for it.

 The cost of sewer backup insurance depends on your provider and the age and location of your house and typically ranges from $150 to $300 per year.

-Note that insurance doesn’t take the place of proper maintenance.
+Note that having sewer backup insurance doesn’t take the place of proper maintenance.
 Even with coverage, you still need to make sure your sewer drains are kept clear and in good condition for insurance to apply.

 Are you looking for the best home insurance rate?